About

 Copyright Policy

-Nubian Message abides by the NC State Student Media Copyright Policy.
+The Nubian Message abides by the NC State Student Media Copyright Policy.
 All content created for Student Media, including articles, designs, audio, video, photographs and other material, are copyrighted by NC State Student Media.
-Anyone seeking permission to replicate Nubian Message content should contact the Editor-in-Chief at [email protected].
+Anyone seeking permission to replicate The Nubian Message content should contact the Editor-in-Chief at [email protected].

 Anyone may submit a Letter to the Editor (~250 words) or a guest column (~400-600 words) to be published at the discretion of the Editor-in-Chief.
-Publication is not guaranteed, but Nubian Message considers all work that is relevant to NC State students.
+Publication is not guaranteed, but The Nubian Message considers all work that is relevant to NC State students.

-If you would like your work considered, please email the editor-in-chief at [email protected] with your name, best contact information, NC State affiliation or title and the work you would like published.
+If you would like your work considered, please email the Editor-in-Chief at [email protected] with your name, best contact information, NC State affiliation or title and the work you would like published.